Man kills Toronto cop, 1 other before being killed by police

 Authorities issued an emergency alert to phones saying they were investigating an active shooter following two shootings in Mississauga and Milton in the province of Ontario.

-“While on lunch break he was shot in an unprovoked, and may I say in an ambush attack, and succumbed to his injuries,” Peel Region Police Chief Nishan Duraiappa said.
+“While on lunch break he was shot in an unprovoked, and may I say in an ambush attack," Peel Region Police Chief Nishan Duraiappa said.
 “In the same incident a second victim suffered life altering injuries and is currently being treated.”

 Duraiappa said the armed suspect then fled the scene in a black Jeep Cherokee.
 Shortly afterward in Milton, police received information of a shooting that resulted in one death and two others being wounded.
 He said the suspect then fled the scene and died after a police interaction at a cemetery in Hamilton, Ontario.